Central Heating Repairs Bexley — Verified Heating Engineers

 Landlords renting properties in Bexley carry two distinct legal obligations on central heating.

 Annual gas safety check.
-The Gas Safety (Installation and Use) Regulations 1998 require landlords to have all gas appliances — including the boiler — inspected annually by a Gas Safe registered engineer.² The record of that inspection must be given to tenants within 28 days of the check, and to new tenants before they move in.
+The Gas Safety (Installation and Use) Regulations 1998 require landlords to have all gas appliances — including the boiler — inspected annually by a Gas Safe registered engineer.² The resulting Landlord Gas Safety Record (LGSR — commonly still called a CP12) must be given to existing tenants within 28 days of the check, and to new tenants before they move in.
+Records must be kept for at least two years.

 Repair obligation.
-The Landlord and Tenant Act 1985 Section 11 requires landlords to keep space heating and water heating installations in repair and proper working order.
-A broken boiler in a rented Bexley property is a legal repair — not optional.
+Section 11 of the Landlord and Tenant Act 1985 requires landlords to keep space heating and water heating installations in repair and proper working order.⁶ A broken boiler in a rented Bexley property is a legal repair — not optional.

 If a landlord fails to carry out repairs within a reasonable time, tenants can contact Bexley Council’s housing team for enforcement assistance.⁴